UW-GAC/primed-file-checks/README.md

 output | description
 --- | ---
-file_report | An HTML file with check results table | A file array with the analysis and file tables after adding the `primed_gwas_id`.
+file_report | An HTML file with check results tables | A file array with the analysis and file tables after adding the `analysis_id`.
 These tables can be imported into an AnVIL workspace as data tables. pass_checks | a boolean value where 'true' means the set of tables fulfilled the minimum requirements of the data model (all required tables/columns present)